 Take your Myrtle Beach adventure to a new level by attending one of the area’s popular, family-friendly festivals during your next visit

 With a wide variety of celebrations and special events happening throughout the year, chances are good you’ll be able to experience one of the festivals that make Myrtle Beach so much fun.
-Here are some of the area’s favorites:
+Here, we offer some of the area’s favorites.

 The Myrtle Beach area celebrates Canadian-American Days each March by welcoming Canadian and American visitors to a festival line-up of fun events, giveaways, discounts and concerts taking place on the Grand Strand.
 The Can-Am Days were introduced over 50 years ago, with attendance having grown to nearly 100,000 Canadian visitors and snowbirds who return each year.

 The Annual Myrtle Beach International Film Festival billed as “The East Coast’s answer to the Sundance Film Festival,” takes place each April in Myrtle Beach.
 Winner of prestigious international and national awards, such as “Top 25 Film Festivals to Submit to In The World” by Movie Maker Magazine, and recognition as one of the best film festivals in the world, by Film International, the MBIFF strives to present a thought-provoking, the phenomenal line up of films that inspire.